-The Bonds are secured by a lien and charge on Revenue of the System superior to all other charges of any kind or nature except Operating and Maintenance Expenses, and of equal lien to any charges heretofore or hereafter made on Revenue of the System for the payment of the principal of and interest on any Parity Bonds.
-The Bonds are special limited obligations of the County, and are not obligations of the State of Washington (the "State") or any political subdivision thereof other than the County.
+The Bonds are obligations only of the Junior Lien Bond Fund and are secured by a lien and charge on Revenue of the System junior, subordinate, and inferior to Operating and Maintenance Expenses; junior, subordinate, and inferior to the lien and charge on such Revenue of the System for the payments required to be made into the Parity Bond Fund and the accounts therein; junior, subordinate, and inferior to the lien and charge on such Revenue of the System for the payments required to be made into the Parity Bond Fund and the accounts therein; junior, subordinate, and inferior to the lien and charge on such Revenue of the System for the payments required to be made into the Parity Lien Obligation Fund and the accounts therein; equal to the lien and charge on such Revenue of the System to pay and secure the payment of the outstanding Junior Lien Obligations; and superior to all other liens and charges of any kind or nature.
+The Bonds are not obligations of the State of Washington (the "State") or any political subdivision thereof other than the County.
 Neither the full faith and credit nor the taxing power of the County or the State or any political subdivision thereof is pledged to the payment of the Bonds.

 The Bonds are offered when, as and if issued, subject to approval of legality by Foster Pepper PLLC, Seattle, Washington, Bond Counsel, and certain other conditions.
-The form of legal opinion of Bond Counsel is attached as Appendix B. It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Bond Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about November 17, 2015.
+The form of Bond Counsel's opinion is attached as Appendix B. It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about November 24, 2015.